 Chlordane, one of those Persistent Organic Pollutants (POP), was banned by the USDA in 1983.
 However, it has polluted nearly the whole world.
 And, as I said, it doesn’t go away.

 There is enough chlordane in China’s soil to cause health risks to humans (seriously, do not buy anything from China that is intended to go in your mouth or on your skin.
-Ever.)
+Ever.
+That’s advice given to me by my Chinese sister-in-law!)

 Closer to home, soil samples in Yosemite National Park, in the United States, show chlordane contamination.